Traditionally speaking, your options for keeping your comforter in place inside of a duvet cover were limited.

-With the grip variety, once the tapered corner of the comforter is tucked inside the corner of the duvet cover, the grips are placed on opposite sides of your cover, and easily snap into place.
+With the grip variety, you just snap them into place once the tapered corner of the comforter is tucked inside the corner of the duvet cover.

 Comforter clips essentially work in the same way, but are one piece.
 You turn your duvet cover inside out, and line up the corners with the comforter.
 You then open the closing end of the clip and then compress against the duvet cover and comforter to keep the comforter in place.